-John Gill joined us as chief financial officer in February 2009 and was promoted to chief operating officer in 2014.
+John Gill joined us as chief financial officer in February 2009 and was promoted to chief operating officer in 2014, before being promoted to chief executive officer in September 2015.
 Prior to joining us Mr. Gill served as finance director at Screwfix Direct Ltd, a subsidiary of Kingfisher plc, which he started in June 2006.
 Prior to that, Mr. Gill held a number of roles at Kingfisher plc, including those of senior corporate development manager, head of corporate development and head of corporate strategy.
 Mr. Gill has also worked for GE Capital between 1995 and 2000, ultimately serving as the finance director of the French operations of their asset leasing company, European Equipment Finance (EEF), and then finance manager of mergers & acquisitions for GE Capital (EEF).
 Mr. Gill spent his early career in various finance roles at Cable & Wireless Group and BP plc.
 Mr. Gill holds a bachelor's degree in chemistry from Sheffield University and is an Associate of the Chartered Institute of Management Accountants.